In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 Folded Space inserts

 Folded Space is a Bulgaria-based company that produces inserts for board games.
 The inserts are made of Evacore memory foam.
-The foam is a precision cut by a machine, which guarantees a high level of accuracy.
+The foam is precision cut by a machine, which guarantees a high level of accuracy.

 The assembly is very straightforward.
 You just punch the pieces out of their sheets, assemble them together as per instructions and then glue the connecting edges.
 You can use different sorts of glue – I tried super glue or regular wood glue and both worked perfectly.
 And even if something goes wrong later, the repair is very simple.
 You just glue the piece back together and that’s it.